objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/overview.md

     { name: 'PressableContext', to: '/taxonomy/reference/location-contexts/PressableContext' },
   ]}
 />
-AbstractContext is the abstract parents of all LocationContexts.
+AbstractContext is the abstract parents of all Location Contexts.